-Cloud-based access control is a type of system that works with internet to manage the access of individuals or entities who have unrestricted permission to different security systems, for example, a badge may provide all the information needed for a cloud-based system to search, compare and match the information in order to unlock a door remotely.
+Cloud-based access control is a type of system that works with the internet to manage the access of individuals or entities who have unrestricted permission to different security systems, for example, a badge may provide all the information needed for a cloud-based system to search, compare and match the information in order to unlock a door remotely.

 Bosch Security Systems

 Is a worldwide company that specializes in security and communications products such as video surveillance, access control, intrusion detection, fire detection, and voice alarms.
 A variety of access control panels connect to the cloud making Bosch an IP access system.
-Bosch also work with magnetic contacts and mounts, professional access control software, readers and access cards.
+Bosch also works with magnetic contacts and mounts, professional access control software, readers, and access cards.
 Readers are designed to read PINs, biometric credentials, and proximity cards.

 S2 Security Systems

 S2 Security offers advanced physical security solutions for the modern office as it retains access to databases, classified information, and sensitive programs.
-S2 has manufactured systems to the government, intelligence offices like the FBI and the CIA.
+S2 has manufactured systems for the government, intelligence offices like the FBI and the CIA.
 The best feature about S2 security systems is that assures the access control capabilities function during network outages – a period when a power supply or other service is not available or when equipment is closed down.